MNaseerSubhani/TheEasyYolo/README.md

 # Instructions
 ## Setup on Google Drive
-Link notebook with your google drive for saving checkpoint,
+Link notebook with your google drive for saving checkpoints,
  ```
  from google.colab import drive
  drive.mount('/content/drive')